attcs/AsyncTask/README.md

 * get() returns the Result of doInBackground()

 # Notes
-* Header only implementation.
+* Header only implementation (asynctask.h and the above metioned standard headers are required to be included).
 * Non-copyable object.
 Instance can be used only once.
 Inplace reusage can be solved by smart pointers (e.g.: std::unique_ptr<AsyncTaskChild> and std::unique_ptr::reset()).
-* onCallbackLoop() and get() could rethrow the doInBackground() thrown exception. onCancelled() would not be executed, AsyncTask' status will remain in RUNNUNG state.
+* onCallbackLoop() and get() could rethrow the doInBackground() thrown exception. onCancelled() would not be executed.
 * If the AsyncTask is destructed while background task is running, ~AsyncTask() will cancel the doInBackground() and wait it's finish, onCancelled won't be invoked and exception wont be thrown.
+* Unittest is attached.
+(GTEST)

 # Basic example
     ...